Research Areas

 • Supporting rapid disaster response through space March 15, 2024

-ESA has launched a new partnership with industry through a project called SMART-CONNECT.
+ESA has launched a new partnership with industry through a project called Smart-Connect.
 The project aims to mitigate the challenges presented when traditional communication channels are disrupted during times of crisis, through facilitating the efficient and timely exchange of secure information between first responders and disaster control centres.

 • Space-enabled connectivity steers self-driving cars March 8, 2024